corycowgill/MobileFieldService/README.md

-The proper Repository is here:
+The proper Repository is here: http://github.com/corycowgill/MobileFieldServiceApp

+I had to move the repo due to some issues.
+Sorry!

 MobileFieldServiceApp